No Quarter (song): Overview

-Live performances
+Performances and covers

 From 1973, "No Quarter" became a centerpiece at Led Zeppelin concerts, being played at virtually every show the band performed until 1980 (it was eventually discarded on their final tour "Over Europe" in that year).

 During live performances, John Paul Jones frequently improvised on keyboards and performed parts of classical music.
 On the band's ninth North American tour in 1973, performances of the song lasted twice the length of the studio version.
 On Led Zeppelin's concert tours from 1975 onward, Jones would also play a short piano solo (on a Steinway B-211 grand piano) frequently turning the seven-minute song into a performance exceeding twenty and sometimes even thirty to thirty-five minutes, in a handful of cases.
 Page and John Bonham would always join him later in the song.
 He was particularly fond of playing Rachmaninoff pieces, but sometimes included Joaquín Rodrigo's Concierto de Aranjuez and "Amazing Grace" as part of an extended medley.

+The American rock band Tool covered "No Quarter" for the soundtrack to Howard Stern's Private Parts (based on the 1993 book of the same name).
+The use of the song in the soundtrack fell through due to Tool's decision to not allow use of the song in the film, leading to criticism by Stern.
+The cover eventually went on to be included in Tool's 2000 box set, Salival.

+Since 2011, "No Quarter" has been a live staple of the band Phish.

 Reception

-In a contemporary review for Houses of the Holy, Gordon Fletcher of Rolling Stone gave "No Quarter" a negative review, describing the track, along with "The Rain Song", as "nothing more than drawn-out vehicles for the further display of Jones' unknowledgeable use of mellotron and synthesizer."
+In a contemporary review for Houses of the Holy, Gordon Fletcher, of Rolling Stone (1973-1978), gave "No Quarter" a negative review, describing the track, along with "The Rain Song", as "nothing more than drawn-out vehicles for the further display of Jones' unknowledgeable use of mellotron and synthesizer."

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: